vapoursynth/vapoursynth/src/core/vsvulkanexec_protocol.md

 | `VSGPUExecContext` | its ring slot, for the life of the pool; usable by the caller from `gpuExecAcquire` to the `gpuExecSubmit`/`gpuExecAbandon` that ends it | the slot, the deduplicated wait list, the planes to publish |

 A public pool's ring has `clamp(workerThreads, 2, 8)` contexts, fixed at creation.
-The transfer's pool has one context per staging slot and never retains anything.
+The transfer's pool has one context per staging slot, and retains exactly one thing: a download's source frame, for as long as the copy reading its planes is in flight (I31).

 ## 2. Locks and their order